-- 56. The Secretary-General contends that, the UNDT usurped the discretion of the ASG/OHRM and, thus, committed an error of law by virtue of its conclusion that the ASG/OHRM placed overwhelming weight on ICTY's finite mandate in her overall consideration of the applications for conversion.
+51. The Secretary-General contends that the UNDT usurped the discretion of the ASG/OHRM and, thus, committed an error of law by virtue of its conclusion that the ASG/OHRM placed overwhelming weight on ICTY's finite mandate in her overall consideration of the applications for conversion.
 We find no merit in this argument.
 First, we note that the Dispute Tribunal recognised that the ASG/OHRM was entitled to take into consideration ICTY's finite mandate and downsizing situation, and appropriately referenced former Staff Rule 104.13 and Section 2 of ST/AI/2009/10 as the legal bases for giving due weight to "all the interests of the Organization".
-It also had regard to the General Assembly resolution 51/226, which clearly states that the "operational realities of the organizations" are considerations the Administration may legitimately consider when making administrative decisions such as conversion to permanent appointments.
+It also had regard to General Assembly resolution 51/226, which clearly states that the "operational realities of the organizations" are considerations the Administration may legitimately consider when making administrative decisions such as conversion to permanent appointments.
 There is no merit to the Secretary-General's claim.
 In adherence to classic principles of judicial review, the UNDT scrutinized the conduct of the ASG/OHRM to determine whether she properly arrived at her decisions.
-It did so not only from the perspective of the appropriate statutory provisions but, more particularly, through the prism of the Appeals Tribunal Judgment and our directives upon remand to the ASG/OHRM. - 57.
-In this regard, the Dispute Tribunal properly concluded (for the reasons already set out in this Judgment) that the ASG/OHRM failed to give individualized consideration to the staff members in light of their respective qualifications, competencies, conduct and transferrable skills, and that the ASH/OHRM's decisions were based on ICTY's limited mandate, in direct contravention of the directives set forth in the Appeals Tribunal Judgment.
+It did so not only from the perspective of the appropriate statutory provisions but, more particularly, through the prism of the Appeals Tribunal Judgment and our directives upon remand to the ASG/OHRM.

+- 52. In this regard, the Dispute Tribunal properly concluded (for the reasons already set out in this Judgment) that the ASG/OHRM failed to give individualized consideration to the staff members in light of their respective qualifications, competencies, conduct and transferrable skills, and that the ASG/OHRM's decisions were based on ICTY's limited mandate, in direct contravention of the Appeals Tribunal Judgment directives.
 We are of the view that the Administration's unrelenting reliance on ICTY/MICT's finite mandate constitutes, once again, an unlawful fettering of the ASG/OHRM's discretion such that none of the impugned decisions can be allowed to stand.
 We note with deep regret that the manner in which the remand for reconsideration was undertaken demonstrates an almost complete disregard of the Appeals Tribunal Judgment.
-The Administration's reluctance to comply with our clear directives has unduly delayed the administration of justice for the staff members concerned, as well as for the interests of the Organization itself.

-- Although the Administration is entitled to consider "all the interests of the Organization" under Section 2 of ST/SGB/2009/10, when considering staff members' suitability for permanent appointments, we hold that provision cannot be construed as narrowly as the ASG/OHRM interprets it. "[A]ll the interests of the Organization" encompasses the interests of ICTY, as an institution established by the General Assembly, not merely as a downsizing entity.
+The Administration's reluctance to comply with our clear directives has unduly delayed the administration of justice for the staff members concerned, as well as for the interests of the Organization itself. - 53.
+Although the Administration is entitled to consider "all the interests of the Organization" under Section 2 of ST/SGB/2009/10, when considering staff members' suitability for permanent appointments, we hold that provision cannot be construed as narrowly as the ASG/OHRM interprets it. "[A]ll the interests of the Organization" encompasses the interests of ICTY, as an institution established by the General Assembly, not merely as a downsizing entity.
 As such, the ICTY has an interest in maintaining in its employ staff members who meet the "highest standards of efficiency, competence and integrity established in the Charter" in order for it to carry out its mandate.
-Thus, the ASG/OHRM's exclusive reliance on the finite mandate of ICTY-which has been in existence for 20 years and still exists through its successor, MICT-ill-served the ICTY staff members in 2011 and again in 2014 upon remand.
-As set forth in the Appeals Tribunal Judgment, and here, the ICTY staff members are entitled to "full and fair" consideration of their respective qualifications, competencies, conduct and transferrable skills when determining their suitability for conversion to permanent appointments. - 59.
-Accordingly, the Appeals Tribunal upholds the Dispute Tribunal's finding that the Administration's decisions not to grant permanent appointments to the staff members were flawed and we uphold the UNDT's rescission of the flawed decisions.
+Thus, the ASG/OHRM's exclusive reliance on the finite mandate of ICTY which has been in existence for 20 years and still exists through its successor, MICT ill-served the ICTY staff members in 2011 and again in 2014 upon remand.
+As set forth in the Appeals Tribunal Judgment, and here, the ICTY staff members are entitled to "full and fair" consideration of their respective qualifications, competencies, conduct and transferrable skills when determining their suitability for conversion to permanent appointments.